vectorgrp/XCPlite/docs/CAL_RCU.md

 ### 8.1 Full RCU with a reclamation list

 Replace the single free page by per page reference counting with a list of pages, so that publishing is driven by the writer and not by reader progress.
 This would remove the second lock visibility delay, the starvation of never locked segments and the coupling between readers.
-An analysis and a design in the style of this document is in [rcu_improvements/CAL_RCU_IMPROVEMENT.md](rcu_improvements/CAL_RCU_IMPROVEMENT.md).

-Assessment: the design solves the visibility problems, but it tolerates only `PageCount - 3` leaked locks, which shifts the probability of a stall rather than establishing a contract, and it needs two more pages per segment and `thread_local` reader state.
-Thread local storage is the last option XCPlite wants to depend on, because of embedded targets and shared library TLS models.
-Not adopted so far.

 ### 8.2 Owned calibration segments